ask a tutor

 If you drop in to an Ask a Tutor: Live session, yes, you will be video chatting with your tutor using Zoom.

 How will I receive a response?
 What will the tutor’s response look like?

 You will receive a response sent to the email address you provide on the form.
 The tutor will write up a response in a Google Doc, which will be View-only, and they will share the link to that Google Doc with you in the email they send.
 They will also give you instructions for how to Download or copy the Google Doc so you can save the response and copy and paste from it, if you like.

 Sometimes tutors will include photos and/or videos in their responses.
 If you require the answer you receive from a tutor to be in an Accessible format (for use with a screenreader), please indicate that need when you are asked about the kind of response you would like to receive at the end of the form!
 We are happy to make sure you get the kind of response that you need.

 How long will it take to receive a response?

 In general, we say that you will receive a response within 24 hours.
 This means that while typically you will receive a response much sooner than that, it could be up to 24 hours.
 How long it will take depends on how busy we are, when you have submitted your question, and when we have tutors working who can answer the particular question you have.

-For the most part, we find that we are able to respond to most questions within about 1-3 hours.
+For the most part, we find that right now we are able to respond to most questions within about 1-3 hours.
 Often, it will be faster than that, but you should plan to wait about that long.